Skip to Content

 • A purple belt in BJJ is the 3rd of 5 total belts.

-• The reason why BJJ is so effective for self defense is that in nearly every class there is live sparring where you are practicing techinques on fully resisting partners.
+• The reason why BJJ is so effective for self defense is that in nearly every class there is live sparring where you are practicing techniques on fully resisting partners.

 • For purple belt requirements, they should be actively working to improve on weaknesses (for most purple belts this likely means wrestling/takedowns, leg attacks, pinning techiques).

-Related: How Long Does It Take to Get a Purple Belt in BJJ?
+How Hard Is It to Get a BJJ Purple Belt?

 It is quite hard to get a bjj purple belt.
 It is considered by many to be the hardest belt to obtain.